Go on to Part Five

 Cleveland.
 The keyboardist with that

 band recalls the members of GG being very personable with them.
-Originally, advertisements had GG set to play
+Advance tickets for this show were originally

-this venue on Feb.
-2, but that was changed.
+Early advertisements had GG set to play this venue on Feb.
+2, but that

 Columbus